 Article 3, Section 3:

-- Defines treason as levying war against the United States, or giving adherence to its enemies, or providing them aid and comfort.
+- Defines treason as levying war against the United States, giving adherence to its enemies, or providing them aid and comfort.

 - To be convicted, there must be two witnesses to the same act or confession in open court.